BalasundaramVi/Vue_App_1/Section2/notes.md

 Event handlers get automatically passed into the function in Vue methods.

 Using **$event** (a protected name) you can also get event handlers passed into your functions.

+Use Event Modifiers to modify an event.
+For example **.stop** stops Propogation to higher functions.

+Vue has an intermediate function from your function to the time your function is expressed.
+It also runs preventDefault, which can be chained with one **.** after another.

+## Listening to Keyboard Events